tytydraco/yessleep/out/Its_Day_6_of_what_was_supposed_to_be_Winter_Camp_in_Iceland_My_friends_are_dead_and_I_dont_feel_cold_anymore.md

 He didn't wait for a response.
 “Yep, you got it!
 Iceland.
 The middle of fucking nowhere,” the guy screwed up his face.
 “I'm talking about the parts of Iceland that haven't even been discovered yet.
 They did find help eventually, and promise of shelter, a youth retreat with a steaming pool, both inside *and* outside.”
 I was slowly taking in his words.

 They were kind of familiar.
 The boy leaned back, running his hand through his hair.
 “First…” he paused for effect, “they had to survive the bitter chill of night, and come morning, they would be taken to safety.” the boy held his finger to his lip.
-“But they came to realise that being left out to freeze was just the beginning of adaptation.” he jumped up, curling around our group.
+“But they came to realise that being left out to freeze was just the beginning of adaptation.” he jumped up, circling around our group.

 “One by one, they started to succumb to the cold,” his voice grew louder, “But this wasn't the usual cold, man.
-This is the type of cold that becomes part of you.” he stepped in front of Penn, reached out, and poked the boy on the face.
+This is the type of cold that becomes part of you.” he stepped in front of Penn, reached out, and poked the boy in the face.
 “The leader was first,” he mocked.

 “He was so tired.
 Tired of having hope, tired of trying to keep himself alive.”

 I started to wonder if this guy was more than a hallucination.
-When he moved, the show seemed to dance with him.
+When he moved, the snow seemed to dance with him.

 “Others followed,” he continued.
 “All of them dropping, one by one, breath by breath.
 Until only one was left standing.”